aurelio-amerio/Mandelbrot.jl/README.md

 ![align-center](images/mandelbrot1c_small.jpg)

+You can find more 4k images in the [images](images/) folder of this repository.

 # Installation

 Before you install this package, please download and install [ArrayFire](https://arrayfire.com/download/).
 Once you have rebooted your system you can continue with the installation.